 Under the Federal Credit Union Act, promoting financial literacy is a core credit union mission.
 While credit unions serve the needs of their members and promote financial literacy within the communities they serve, NCUA works to reinforce credit union efforts, raise consumer awareness, and increase access to credit union services.
-The NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission (opens new window), an interagency group created by Congress to improve the nation’s financial literacy and education.Close and return to top
+The NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , an interagency group created by Congress to improve the nation’s financial literacy and education.Close and return to top

 Credit Union Support Programs

 A federally chartered credit union is a great way to create access to affordable financial services to people where you work or worship, members of an association where you belong, or people in your community.

 At the beginning of the chartering application process, organizers discuss the need for a credit union and consider these four questions:

 - What is the purpose and core values of the proposed credit union?